Even if you were just handling someone else’s money with the best intentions, things might not always work out as you want them to.

 The payment may also be ordered with interest, meaning the more you will ultimately have to pay, the longer the case goes on.

-That is why it’s crucial to get in touch with a white collar crime lawyer as soon as possible so you can quickly build your case and evaluate all your available options.
+That is why it’s crucial to get in touch with a white collar crime defense lawyer in Oklahoma City as soon as possible so you can quickly build your case and evaluate all your available options.

 Additionally, a conviction for a white collar crime can make it harder to find jobs in the future.
 Employers will be less willing to take you on if they find out that you have a conviction for a white collar crime.

-How a White Collar Crime Lawyer Can Help You
+How an Oklahoma City White Collar Defense Attorney Can Help You

 We understand that facing white collar crime charges does not always mean you fraudulently took someone else’s property.
 Sometimes, and especially in corporate settings, you could just be at the wrong place at the wrong time, and suddenly, you’re looking at potential years in prison.

 It doesn’t have to happen to you.
-At AMA Law, our experienced Oklahoma City white collar crime lawyers can vigorously defend you in court and ensure your interests are represented to the fullest extent possible.
+At AMA Law, our experienced Oklahoma City white collar defense lawyer can vigorously defend you in court and ensure your interests are represented to the fullest extent possible.

-Call us now at 405-708-7789 to schedule a free consultation and let us talk about how we can proceed with your case.
+Call us now to schedule a free consultation, and let us talk about how we can proceed with your case.
 You can also get in touch by filling out the contact form on this page.